 "It wasn't your fault," I told him.
 "It was nothing to do with you."
 He frowned for a second before pressing forwards with his apology.

 "Yeah, it was.
 I should have told Jen to back off."

 "Don't worry, I get it.
 She was getting protective over her boyfriend.
-It's not a problem."
+It's not a problem, I don't care."

 "Ex-boyfriend," he corrected me.
 "And either way, I'm sorry."

-"It's fine," I said.
+"It's fine, I wasn't going to make it through a whole day there anyway," I said.
 "Anyways, it helped me make a new friend."
 I smiled at him.

 "Oh right yeah, of course.
 Gabe, are you going back that way?
 You can walk with us if you want."
 I heard Jack mutter something but I ignored him.

-"You skipped a lesson on your first lesson?
+"You skipped a lesson on your first day?
 Aislinn, I expected better of you," said Uncle M.

 "I know you're trying to come up with an explanation for his behaviour but there might not be one.
 Mortals are notoriously unpredictable.
 Anyway, that is not what we are talking about here; we are talking about you skipping a lesson.
 There is no excuse for it, and it will draw attention to us, which is exactly what we are trying to avoid."

 "And so you should be," replied Uncle M. He nodded to me, then turned and left the room.